 • Frozen evaporator coil

-Freon is bad for your health if handled improperly, so you’ll want an HVAC pro like Point Heating & Cooling to fix an air conditioner coolant leak.
-In most situations, it might just be better to schedule air conditioning installation since Freon is costly.
-Production of this coolant was halted in 2020 because of its damaging effects on the ozone layer.
+Freon is bad for your health if handled improperly, so you’ll need an HVAC pro like Point Heating & Cooling to repair an air conditioner coolant leak.
+In many situations, it might just be better to request air conditioning installation since Freon is costly.
+Manufacturing of this coolant was halted in 2020 due to its harmful effects on the ozone layer.
 As a result, only reduced recycled quantities are available.

-Rely on Point Heating & Cooling for Fixing Your Air Conditioner Leaks
+Trust Point Heating & Cooling for Repairing Your Leaky Air Conditioner

-When it comes to air conditioning repair in Plover, turn to the company your neighbors and friends depend on.
-We’ve been known for our fast, friendly and reasonable services since {year}.
-Call us at 715-504-0533 to schedule your appointment now!
+When it comes to air conditioning repair in Plover, turn to the company your neighbors and friends trust.
+We’ve been known for our quick, friendly and affordable services since {year}.
+Contact us at 715-504-0533 to schedule your appointment today!